harrysharma1/scores/README.md

 ## What this is:

-How productive I felt through out the year
+This is a subjective productivity ranking of how productive I felt through out my placement year starting from 06/11/2023.

 ## How to run